ecosensors/Paperless-Raspberry-Pi5/README.md

 ## Miscellaneous
 On your Internet Box (home router), I recommend reserving the IP address assigned by the DHCP service of your home router for your Raspberry Pi, according to its MAC address.
 In that way, your Raspberry will always have the same IP address.

 All steps bellow are done with command lines.
-So, you will need to be connect to your Raspberry with `ssh usernanem@pi_hostname.local` from the terminal of your Macbook...
+So, you will need to be connect to your Raspberry with `ssh usernanem@pi_hostname.local` from the terminal of a Macbook...

 ## Docker
 ### Preparation